Physics-inspired spatiotemporal-graph AI ensemble for the detection of higher order wave mode signals of spinning binary black hole mergers: Methods

 The GNN structure is shown in Figure~\ref{fig:GNN} (a).
 For each target node, the GNN block applies an Aggregate step and a Combine step.
 During the Aggregate step, the GNN processes each neighbor embedding using a convolution layer and then uses max pooling to output the aggregated neighbor message, which is permutation invariant.
 In the Combine step, the GNN concatenates the aggregated neighbor message with the target node embedding and passes the result to another convolution layer to update the target node embedding.
 The Aggregate and Combine layer is shared among the 3 nodes.
 Next, we use max pooling to combine the 3 node embeddings and generate a graph-level embedding.
 Finally, we apply an MLP with sigmoid activation to the graph-level embedding to generate element-wise predictions.

 In the GNN block, we represent each time step as a three-node graph and use the GNN to combine the three embeddings of each time step.
-Since each time step already encompasses a long receptive field after HDCN, this method is sufficient to generate accurate predictions at each time step.
+Since each time step already encompasses a long receptive field after HDCN, see Figure~\ref{fig:GNN} (b), this method is sufficient to generate accurate predictions at each time step.
 We can easily incorporate multiple-step correlation by increasing the kernel size of the convolution layer accordingly.
 Then, we apply a general GNN to process the node embeddings, as it captures the relationship between the embeddings, i.e., the locations of the detectors.
 Since the detector locations remain constant over time, we use the same GNN function for all time steps.
+We can relax this assumption when we consider signals whose detector antenna patterns evolve over time.
 This approach has the added benefit of preserving the strong correlation between the embeddings, which is due to their highly overlapping receptive fields.
 Consequently, we can maintain this correlation in our final time-series prediction output.
 We can consider each time step as a subgraph in a larger graph, as shown in Figure~\ref{fig:GNN} (c), allowing us to share the aggregation and combination functions across all time steps.
 In other words, we propose a time-independent GNN to process the time-series embeddings.